francesghart/francesghart.github.io/index.md

 ![Danse Macabre]({{site.banner}})

 Hello!
 My name is Grace Hart (she/her) and I am an aspiring psychological scientist.
 I recently graduated from Boston College with a B.A. in psychology.
-I hope to pursue a PhD in clinical psychology, where I would like to use computational modeling to improve our understanding of the relationship between suicide, death beliefs/attitudes, and eudaemonic wellbeing.
-I am also interested in metascience, espeically theory-building and improving research methods/practices.
+I hope to pursue a PhD in clinical psychology, where I would like to use computational modeling to improve our understanding of the relationship between suicide, death beliefs/attitudes, and meaning in life.
+I am also interested in metascience, espeically theory-building and measurement.
 In my free time, I enjoy reading and practicing yoga.

 <!-- There should be whitespace between paragraphs. -->